NeurosnapInc/neurosnap/docs/source/index.rst

 Use this package when you need reproducible scripts, batch processing, notebook workflows, or integration with lab and MLOps infrastructure.

+For many practical structure and sequence workflows, the Neurosnap SDK can serve as a reliable, free, and open alternative to PyRosetta.

 Documentation Map
 -----------------

+**Start here:**

+* :doc:`getting_started`

 **Core SDK modules:**